jordandouglas/GammaSpikeModel/README.md

 By default, the model indicator `useSpikeModel` has a Bernoulli(0.5) prior distribtuion, meaning that the spike model is *a priori* assumed to be correct with 0.5 probability.
 If the average value of `useSpikeModel` is over 0.91 (corresponding to a Bayes factor of 10 in this case) there is strong support in favour of punctuated equilibrium.
 Less than 0.09 probability is strong evidence against the model at this threshold.

+Some parameters will have different estimates depending on the value of  `useSpikeModel`, which may potentially result in a bimodal distribution, e.g., for `spikeMean`, `spikeShape`, `likelihood`, and `clockRate`.
+In this event, it makes more sense to report the estimate for the parameter conditional on the model.
+If there are few samples, one way to do this is by rerunning BEAST 2 with `useSpikeModel` fixed at 0 or 1.
+Providing estimates conditional on the model is especilaly important for `spikeMean` and `spikeShape` since they will be sampled from the prior when `useSpikeModel=0`.

 ## Speeding up MCMC convergence